 Osprey migrate from Britain in August and September, mainly to West Africa.
 They have no natural predator but come under threat from human disturbance of nesting sites, egg collecting and shooting while on migration.

 Did you know?
-Ospreys can travel over 3,000 miles on migration!
+Ospreys can travel over 3,000 miles whilst on migration!

 Osprey identification

-Adult osprey have a white head with a speckled crown and distinctive black eye-stripe.
-Upper parts are a darkish brown while the underside is white with buff markings of the upper breast.
+Adult ospreys have a white head with a speckled crown and distinctive black eye-stripe.
+Upper parts are a dark brown while the underside is white with buff markings on the upper breast.